-From any point on the map, things look only as far as the next dot, whether six hundred or sixty miles.
+From any point on a map, things look only as far as the next dot, whether six hundred or sixty miles.
 Depending on your level of fatigue or hunger and thirst, or how many days you’ve been traveling, that can be far or near.
 (Also: whether you are traveling towards or away, to paraphrase Ursula Le Guin’s Earthsea hero Ged.)
-For now, singer-songwriter Jennifer Leonhardt is back home in Los Angeles after seven years on the road, on tour, three of those based in Austin, TX.
+For now, singer-songwriter Jennifer Leonhardt is back home in Los Angeles after seven years on the road, on tour, most of those based in Austin, TX.
 Lots of that time was spent circumnavigating airports and highways, playing festival stages and bare-bones music rooms and bars.
-Since opening for Mark Curry’s Hell’s House Band with her daughter Juliet in an acoustic set at the once-was Lingerie Club in Hollywood in August 2004, -six releases later- she’s back; retooling her band, prepping several new projects for the new year and (logging airline mileage aside) she’s glad to be.
+Since opening for Mark Curry’s Hell’s House Band with her daughter Juliet in an acoustic set at the once-was Lingerie Club in Hollywood in August 2004, -six releases later she’s back, retooling her band and prepping several new projects for the new year, and (logging airline mileage aside) she’s glad to be.

 Born in Fort Worth TX, home to native sons Townes van Zandt and T Bone Burnett (a band mate of one of her uncles back in the ’60s) to a family of musicians and singers helped develop her flexible approach to interpretation.
 Her parents moved the family to Washington DC when she was still a baby and she spent her early years on the east coast.
 With no television or stereo in the house, she spent long hours teaching herself piano and guitar after school, eventually listening to Thelonious Monk on a portable radio in her room late at night.
 Family time included harmonizing on everything from Appalachian traditionals to old-time spirituals, which gave her a broad musical vocabulary and became the necessary groundwork for keeping in line with her own vision: life-made music for its own sake.